bram2w/baserow/deploy/heroku/README.md

 ## Testing

-In order to test your changes you need to have to Heroku command line installed on your local machine.
+In order to test your, changes you need to have to Heroku command line installed on your local machine.
 Next, you can use the Heroku command line to create an app, manually install the `addons` and `labs` listed in the app.json file at the root of this repo.
-In the example below we assume we are at the roow of the Baserow repo and we are going install a heroku app named `baserow-test-app`, this can of course be named differently.
+In the example below we assume you are at the root of the Baserow repo and we are going install a heroku app named `baserow-test-app`, this can of course be named differently.

 ```
 $ heroku apps:create baserow-test-app
 $ heroku stack:set -a baserow-test-app container

-# We need to add all the addons listed in the app.json file
+# We need to add all the addons listed in the app.json file.
 $ heroku addons:create -a baserow-test-app heroku-postgresql:hobby-dev
 $ heroku addons:create -a baserow-test-app heroku-redis:hobby-dev
 $ heroku addons:create -a baserow-test-app mailgun:starter